dairycultist/BotChip/README.md

 I just want them to be like "what's up. when you start gooning can you let me watch lol"

 it has been recommended that I train my own model...

+I'm gonna make my own model which is a fine-tune of the base model [llama3.2](https://ollama.com/library/llama3.2) by 1) taking hundreds to thousands of example conversations, or more 2) run a command to train the model (with ollama using external library [unsloth](https://docs.unsloth.ai/get-started/fine-tuning-llms-guide/tutorial-how-to-finetune-llama-3-and-use-in-ollama) on paperspace). the model adjusts internal weights during that training time to learn specific personality stuffs. then test it!